EhbAIGit/PelletCam-OPENBIOLAB-AI/README.md

 # design and production

 * LaserCutterBox.ai :  This is the Photoshop illustrator file to use for your lasercutter.
-* ESP32SET.stl:  It contains all the files to 3D print the project
+* ESP32SET.stl:  It contains all the files to 3D print the project.
+Use black PLA to print all parts
 * pelletcamAP.ino :  This is the sourcefile you need to install on the ESP32CAM.